How are Lithium-Ion Batteries made: Focus cathode materials

 I breath and live science every day for 20 years.

 I have a PhD in chemistry and worked for years as a postdoc in various research institutions such as the Max Planck Institute or the Helmholtz Institute.
+Now I work since 6 years in industry.
 I also teach a lot: my lectures, e-learnings and seminars range from general and inorganic chemistry, metals and materials science, to battery and energy technologies.

 Over the past almost 10 years, I have done research on batteries in both academia and industry.